moka-guys/dnanexus_arraybackup/README.md

 # dnanexus_arraybackup v0.2

-## About
-The MicroArray scanner outputs that require long-term storage.
-Scanner files are output to two locations:
+`ua_scannerbackup.bat` transfers MicroArray scanner files to DNA nexus for long-term storage.
+Files are output to two locations at the end of each scanner run:
 *  F:\FeatureExtraction
 *  F:\ScannerImages